andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-to-unwrap-multiple-optionals-with-one-if-let-in-swift.md

   - Swift Optionals

 ---
-What do you do when you&#8217;ve got two (or more) optionals that you need to safely unwrap and work with?
+What do you do when you've got two (or more) optionals that you need to safely unwrap and work with?

 # Code examples

-Suppose that you&#8217;ve got two arrays, both of which are optional.
+Suppose that you've got two arrays, both of which are optional.
 What I want to do right now is walk through a couple of scenarios where I unwrap them at the same time and print them to the console with a single `if-let` statement.

-First, watch _how_ it&#8217;s done to accomplish the goal of this article&#8217;s title. :]
+First, watch _how_ it's done to accomplish the goal of this article's title. :]

 Then, compare what you expected to be the print output, to the _actual_ output to make sure your understanding of how the syntax works is complete.